Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 I don't know if they were like women at the White House press corps during the Clinton administration saying, can I be next?

-It's it's it look, it's better than what happened to Bambi's mom, so I guess it's I mean we can look on the bright side.
+Look, it's better than what happened to Bambi's mom, so I guess it's, I mean, we could look on the bright side.

 I think millennials are quite understandably obsessed about student loans.